 The hike through Fimmvörðuháls, from Skógar to Þórsmörk, is one of Iceland´s best known hiking routes.

 We start our day at the 60m high Skógafoss waterfall, where we begin our 25 kilometer hike towards Þórsmörk.
 The trail winds along Skógá River and its many waterfalls, and up between the two glaciers, Eyjafjallajökull and Mýrdalsjökull.
 There we will experience the recent lava flow from the 2010 eruption on Fimmvörðuháls and hike on the two volcanic craters – Móði and Magni.
-From there we will start our decent towards Þórsmörk, where the view can be spectacular.
+From there we will start our decent towards Þórsmörk, where the view is simply spectacular.
 If we are lucky we can see volcanoes, glaciers, the highlands and glacier valleys.
 Our hike takes us through rough Icelandic landscape and beautiful nature.

 Down in Þórsmörk valley is where we will meet up with our Super-Jeep guide and we start heading from Þórsmörk.
-On the drive back to Skógar, we will see Gígjökull Glacier where most of the flooding from Eyjafjallajökull 2010 eruption came down and the vast floodplain of Markarfljót River.
+On the drive back to Skógar, we will see Gígjökull glacier where most of the flooding from Eyjafjallajökull 2010 eruption came down and the vast floodplain of Markarfljót River.
 Before we get to Skógar we will make a stop at Seljalandsfoss waterfall before our last goodbye to Þórsmörk.

 Note: depending on conditions, the tour might be operated from Þórsmörk to Skógar.

 What to bring Warm outdoor clothing, waterproof jacket and pants, head-wear, gloves, lunch and/or snacks.
 Appropriate hiking boots/shoes are required Group size: small (10:1) _